• LAUNCH YOUR DREAM

 • What makes it impossible to heal this bad habit?

-Sometimes recognizing that you have a dream-crushing habit is enough to get you to move forward on your dream.
+Sometimes recognizing that you have a dream-crushing habit is enough to get you to move forward with your dream.
 Keeping a dream journal can also help you look back on your thoughts and actions and see where you are allowing a bad habit to get in the way of your dream.

 Playing victim or blaming others is not the answer.
 You must take 100% responsibility for your dream.
-You must also take full responsibility for all the reason why you are not working on your dream or your dream isn’t coming true.
+You must also take full responsibility for all the reasons why you are not working on your dream or your dream isn’t coming true.
 I like how Jack Canfield says,

 You are either creating or allowing everything that is happening in your life.

 Committing to taking 100% responsibility for every aspect of your dream is the first step in making your dream come true.
 You must decide to make the necessary changes and break your dream-crushing habits one by one.
-Once you acknowledge your bad habits you’ll discover it’s much easier to move forward on your dreams by taking control of your thoughts and actions and breaking the habits that keep you stuck.
+Once you acknowledge your bad habits you’ll discover it’s much easier to move forward with your dreams by taking control of your thoughts and actions and breaking the habits that keep you stuck.

 Related Stories: